chapdel/nexopos/readme/javascript/how-to-register-custom-vue-field-component.md

 ```

 You should note that the property we set to `nsExtraComponents` is named exactly as the value we've set on the fields signature : "myCustomField".
 It's important to keep it
-that was as NexoPOS 4.x will fetch from `nsExtraComponents` to see if any component has been registered in order to render the field.
+that was as Labsdel 1.x will fetch from `nsExtraComponents` to see if any component has been registered in order to render the field.
 If it's not correcly defined, nothing will render.

 ## About Parameters and Event